ovgu-ailab/lgm2025/assignment9.md

 - In terms of how many noise levels and generation steps, rather use too many than too few.
 - Put aside plenty of time for various generation tasks and evaluation; the sequential generation process is very slow.
 - Similarly, score-based models seem to require rather long training.
 Papers usually report a number of training steps in the hundreds of thousands, even for smaller datasets like CIFAR.
+    - Keep in mind, for a dataset with 60,000 samples and batch size 256, there are only slightly above 200 steps per epoch.
+    So you would require close to 500 epochs for just 100,000 steps.
+You could of course reduce the batch size to cover more steps per epoch.
 - The latter point holds even if the loss seems to plateau relatively early.
 Just keep going!

 All in all, there are a few more implementation details to fill in this time than usual, to make sure you really engage with the concepts.
+Understanding these will be important to be able to follow the concepts of the next couple of weeks.
-After that, just try to achieve a good model for a dataset of your choice and check some of the advanced concepts!
+After getting it to run, just try to achieve a good model for a dataset of your choice and check some of the advanced concepts!